storyprotocol/documentation/combined.md

 Let us examine the `_getOrCreateCustomCollection()` internal function we wrote at the end.
 This leverages the SPG's `createIpCollection` function, which allows us to specify a collection type and a set of settings related to the collection as a whole.
 Here, we chose the `SP_DEFAULT_COLLECTION` type, which refers to the ERC721 variant that treats every NFT independently with its own customizable metadata.

-For the setting, `start` refers to when minting can begin for the collection, with `end` referring to the when it will terminate (0 means it will run indefinitely until the max supply is reached).
+For the setting, `start` refers to when minting can begin for the collection, with `end` referring to when it will terminate (0 means it will run indefinitely until the max supply is reached).
 In addition, we specify the name, symbol, and maximum supply.
 The metadata provider is an abstraction used by SPG ERC-721s for metadata rendering.
 You may choose to implement your own, as long as it conforms to the `IERC721MetadataProvider` interface, but we recommend simply passing in the Story Protocol default metadata provider (*refer to the deployments document for what this address is*).

 *Note: For version`v0.1-beta`, the SPG only supports one type of collection, the `SP_DEFAULT_COLLECTION`, and only supports public mints by default.*